-If your Kelpie is kept as a family pet, rather than a working dog, and they receive less than 1-2 hour of exercise per day, they will be fine to receive a premium 'puppy' or 'Adult' pet food designed for 'medium' or 'all breeds'.
+If your Kelpie is kept as a family pet, rather than a working dog, and they receive less than 1-2 hour of exercise per day, they will be fine to receive a premium 'Adult' pet food designed for medium or 'all breeds'.
 Always be sure to seek a high quality diet, as this can help keep your Kelpie's coat soft, healthy, and shiny (and as a breed who sheds a lot of fur, you'll be thankful you did!).
 Many kelpie owners like to seek an Australian-made dog food designed for our climate, such as Advance or Instinctive Bite.

-Top Recommended Food for Kelpie Puppies
+Best Food for Kelpie Puppies

 This Australian made, high quality puppy food is designed to support healthy growth and development of all breeds of puppies, including Kelpies.